reytuty/express-middleware-mock/README.md

 - `test/a` using request/response files
 - `my/router/example` using request/response files BUT using a existed router path
+- `my/router/example-2` using request/response and chance to result error
 - `api/users/list` using redirect.json file